Anne Campbell (politician): Awards

 In 1997, Campbell became an Honorary Doctor of Philosophy at Anglia Ruskin University.

 Personal life

-Campbell is a vegetarian.
-She was often seen riding her bike around the Cambridge constituency and was the first MP to run a website.
+Campbell was often seen riding her bike around the Cambridge constituency and was the first MP to run a website.
 In 1963 she married Archibald Campbell, a Cambridge University engineering professor and Fellow of Christ's College, who died on 21 November 2019.
 They had a son and two daughters.